DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 ##### --window-size

 This option override's the model's default window size.
 You can specify either one or two arguments.
 If only one argument is specified, the window will be square.
 This option is generally not recommended.
-It causes _OpenSkyNet_ to pass a smaller window to the classifier, filling the edges with random noise.
+It causes _OpenSpaceNet_ to pass a smaller window to the classifier, filling the edges with random noise.
 Override window size must be equal or smaller than the model's window size.

 <a name="logging" />